VNAGA01/VasifRepo/Deployment.md

 **Platforms: **iOS, watchOS, and tvOS.

-**API & Integrations: **[Fastlane](https://fastlane.tools/), will be
-your best friend when delivering your app to TestFlight’s beta testers.
+**API & Integrations: **[Fastlane](https://fastlane.tools/), it integrates well when delivering your app to TestFlight’s beta testers.
 With a single command line, you’re able to get your app from development to your beta testers’ hands.